carlos09123123/IT342-Lofranco-Zootopia/README.md

 Here's the organized GitHub README for Pawtopia: markdown<div align="center">

-# 🐾 Pawtopia — Pet Shop System
+# 🐾 Zooopia — Pet Shop System

 **IT342 Project** · A full-stack pet shop management platform for customers and administrators